kin14270476/higher-or-lower/documentation.md

 Explanation of the algorithms behind your program

 ##### Coding Standards
-###### Varible naming and location
+###### Variable Naming and Location
-* All vaibles must have appropriate names with capital letter for the first letter.
+* All variables must have appropriate names with capital letter for the first letter.
+* Variable must be correctly spelt.
-* Each varible must be initiated at the top of document along with importing a modula.
+* Each variable must be initiated at the top of document along with importing a module.
-###### Curly brackets
+###### Brackets
-* Curly brackets should appear the line below the if statment or the while loop.
+* Curly brackets should appear in the line below if statement or the while loop.
-###### Indentation
-* After each if statement or loop has been initiated there will be an indetation to make the code easier to read and to work out if a section of code is in a loop.
 ###### Commenting
-* Each comment has been writen at the end of the line so that reader will know what the comment is in refernce.
+* Each comment has been written at the end of the line so that reader will know what the comment is in reference.
-* Comments will be writen for each IF stament, loop and vaible.
+* Comments will be written for each IF stament, loop and variable to explain what they do.
 ### V. Research

 ### VI.
 Project Management